 We support the participation of people with disabilities in academic pursuits at the University of Arizona and in lifelong learning.
 We provide access to research materials and services through reasonable accommodations, such as readily accessible adaptive technology and software, special equipment, and personal assistance.

 Our assistive technology room (Main Library, B326) has adaptive equipment and software, including Dragon Naturally Speaking 11, JAWS 17, Kurzweil 3000 version 10, and MAGic 11.
-Visit any Main Library service desk to get the door code or remote control for entry.
+Visit any Main Library Ask Us desk to get the door code or remote control for entry.

 Adaptive equipment and other computers with assistive technology software can also be found at the Main, Science-Engineering and Fine Arts Libraries.